v-stepanov/nakadi-dogfood/README.md

 # nakadi-dogfood
-Very basic app to read from Nakadi subscription (not an official one)
+Very basic app to read from Nakadi subscription (not an official client)